FabioORamos/pingnoran/Study Notes/CloudFormation.md

     * Fn::Not
     * Fn::Or

+## Stack
+* Cross Stack Reference
+    * Create a second template that leverages the security group
+    * Use Fn::ImportValue function

+## ChangeSets
+* You get a prompt informing you of the changes that will occur on your updated stack
+* It won’t say if the update will be successful

-## NestedStack
+# NestedStack
 * Stacks that are part of other stacks
 * Allow you to isolate repeated patterns/common components in separate stacks and call them from other stacks
 * Considered best practices
 * To update a nested stack, always update the parent (root stack)

-## CrossStack
+# CrossStack
 * Helpful when stacks have different life cycles
 * When you need to pass export values to many stacks

-## ChangeSets
-* You get a prompt informing you of the changes that will occur on your updated stack
-* It won’t say if the update will be successful

-## StackSets
+# StackSets
 * Create, update or delete stacks across multiple accounts and regions with a single operation
 * Administrator account to create StackSets
 * Trusted accounts to create, update, delete stack instances from StackSets